riya9389/my_ada_lab_work/Lab-06/README.md

-# Lab-05 – Convex Hull & Greedy Algorithms
+# Lab-06 – Greedy Algorithms

 ##  Overview
 This lab contains implementations of: